Updated on 10 May 2023

 Hormonal changes result in low blood sugar levels in the morning leading to nausea, which might or might not be accompanied by vomiting.
 Though mornings are usually affected, such nausea can bother a pregnant woman any time of the day.

 Increased progesterone levels lead to changes in the body that prepares itself for the fertilized ovum.
 Those changes physically drain pregnant women.

 Home pregnancy test kits are usually accurate in ladies with regular periods.
-But in a lady with irregular periods, if she experiences signs of pregnancy or her periods get later than expected, the situation can get tricky.
+But if a lady with irregular periods experiences signs of pregnancy or her periods get later than expected, the situation can get tricky.
 The kit will detect pregnancy as early as 28 days after the last intercourse as it detects the hCG levels in urine which start rising right after conception.